John N. and Cornelia Watson House

 The John N. and Cornelia Watson House is a historic house located in Lakeview, Oregon.

 Description and history

-Built in 1905 the house reflects Queen Anne and Stick architectural styles.
-The historic owner, John Watson, was nominated by Theodore Roosevelt and confirmed by the United States Senate for register of the land office in Lakeview in 1903.
+Built in 1905, the house reflects Queen Anne and Stick architectural styles.

+The historic owner, John Watson, was nominated by Theodore Roosevelt and confirmed by the United States Senate for register of the United States General Land Office in Lakeview in 1903.

 The property was listed on the National Register of Historic Places on February 21, 1989.